 Swimmy by Leo Lionni has been a favorite of mine for many years.
 I love Lionni and how he can weave multiple layers of meaning into a simple story for children.
 Swimmy is a story about a little fish who lost his family to a giant tuna fish and After grieving he is reminded of all the beautiful things in the ocean and goes on.
 When he came across a school of fish just like his former one hiding afraid of the big fish he knew he couldn’t let them miss out on all the wonders of the ocean and he rallied them to work as a team.
 This is a great book for teaching children about the power of bravery and working as a group to combat challenges

-Marvelous Mattie: How Margaret E. Knight Became an Inventorby Emily Arnold McCully is a book that all little girls should read.
+Marvelous Mattie: How Margaret E. Knight Became an Inventor by Emily Arnold McCully is a book that all little girls should read.
 I think I may buy 20 copies and give them to every girl that invites either one of my kids to their birthday parties.
-The reason I think this book is so wonderful isn’t because it’s about some woman that is on a coin ( no disrespect Susan…) but because I had never heard of Mattie but I should have, we all should have.
-Many of her inventions are still in use today… like the paper bag that stays upright.
+The reason I think this book is so wonderful isn’t that it’s about some woman that is on a coin (no disrespect Susan) but because I had never heard of Mattie but I should have, we all should have.
+Many of her inventions are still in use today – like the paper bag that stays upright.
 She made history many of us just didn’t know it.
 Her story of invention, entrepreneurship and strength of character are stunning.
 She stands up for herself , learns from her mistakes, and follows her passion even though it’s not the easy or even the “only kinda hard” road.
 All the way she faces challenges and just keeps going.
 This is far more inspiring than any girl power book that I have read before, and it’s true.

 Let Them Play (True Story) by Margot Theis Raven and Chris Ellison is an amazing book, it tells the true story of the 1955 State Champion Little League team from South Carolina.
 The story is heartbreaking and heartwarming all at once as the authors tell the readers about the realities and injustice that this team of little boys faced.
-They were the first all black all star team who were disqualified from playing in the little league world series because they hadn’t played a single game to become state champs, because all the other teams forfeited.
+They were the first all-black all-star team who were disqualified from playing in the little league world series because they hadn’t played a single game to become state champs because all the other teams forfeited.
 I dare you not to cry, I was a sobbing mess by the end.
 The book itself is too complex for really little guys, my son had no interest in the text, though he loved the pictures.
 All kids old enough though should take a look, and be prepared to answer some tough questions about why people were so mean.
-Wonderful wonderful, important book!
+A wonderful wonderful, important book!

 I Will Come Back for You: A Family in Hiding During World War II